Size ranking: 67th

 Part of the bird’s tail was docked by Lacaille in the 1750s to form his south polar constellation Octans, an unfortunate truncation given that in real life the long, colourful tail feathers are the bird’s main attraction.
 Apus has no named stars, nor are there any legends associated with it.

-Apus seen in the Uranographia of Johann Bode (1801), where it was given the alternative title of Avis Indica, the Indian bird, referring to its habitat of the East Indies.
+Apus seen on Chart XX of the Uranographia of Johann Bode (1801), where it was given the alternative title of Avis Indica, the Indian bird, referring to its habitat of the East Indies.
 The bird’s tail originally extended closer to the south celestial pole at lower left, as shown on Johann Bayer’s southern star chart of 1603, but was clipped by Lacaille in the 1750s to make room for Octans.

 © Ian Ridpath.
 All rights reserved